Arabian Oryx Represent Middle East At Fossil Rim

 “Most oryx can hybridize with each other, so we have them separated by pasture – Arabians in Game Preserve, gemsbok in Main Pasture, and scimitar in Front Pasture,” Shea said.
 “As a conservation breeding facility, hybridized animals are never a goal here and actually something we try to avoid at all costs through management tactics.”

 For the same reason, Nile lechwe are kept in a separate pasture from waterbuck.
-On that note, lechwe are the only other antelope species in the Game Preserve with the Arabian oryx.
+On that note, lechwe and roan are the only other antelope species in the Game Preserve with the Arabian oryx.
 The two other large pastures at Fossil Rim have much more antelope diversity.

 “The Arabians were definitely put into Game Preserve because they would be the only oryx species in here,” Shea said.
 “They are one of the species that use almost all of that (266-acre) pasture; I have seen them on just about every acre of it.”